Taylor-eOS/sam/README.md

 These define the rectangular area in which the model will select an object.
 The script saves `segmentation_mask.png` in the same folder.

-To use your black-and-white segmentation mask as a layer mask in GIMP, follow these steps:
+To use your black-and-white segmentation mask in GIMP:
 1. **Open the Segmentation Mask Image**
    - Open the black-and-white segmentation mask (`File > Open as Layers`) so it appears as a separate layer above your original image.
 2. **Copy the Mask Image**